MAS Advisors LLC Sells 1,585 Shares of Apple Inc. (NASDAQ:AAPL)

 Analyst Upgrades and Downgrades

 AAPL has been the topic of a number of research analyst reports.
-DA Davidson downgraded Apple from a “buy” rating to a “neutral” rating and decreased their target price for the stock from $193.00 to $185.00 in a research report on Monday, June 5th.
-Credit Suisse Group boosted their target price on Apple from $200.00 to $220.00 and gave the stock an “outperform” rating in a research report on Thursday, July 20th.
-Morgan Stanley decreased their target price on Apple from $220.00 to $215.00 and set an “overweight” rating on the stock in a research report on Friday, August 4th.
-Piper Jaffray Companies boosted their target price on Apple from $180.00 to $220.00 and gave the stock an “overweight” rating in a research report on Monday, July 31st.
-Finally, StockNews.com began coverage on Apple in a research report on Thursday, August 17th.
-They issued a “hold” rating on the stock.
+Bank of America boosted their target price on Apple from $190.00 to $210.00 and gave the stock a “neutral” rating in a research report on Wednesday, July 19th.
+Evercore ISI boosted their target price on Apple from $190.00 to $210.00 and gave the stock an “outperform” rating in a research report on Monday, June 5th.
+Citigroup reiterated a “buy” rating and issued a $240.00 target price on shares of Apple in a research report on Friday, August 4th.
+Wells Fargo & Company boosted their target price on Apple from $210.00 to $225.00 and gave the stock an “overweight” rating in a research report on Monday, July 24th.
+Finally, 51job reiterated a “maintains” rating on shares of Apple in a research report on Friday, June 2nd.
 Ten research analysts have rated the stock with a hold rating and twenty-six have given a buy rating to the company’s stock.
 According to data from MarketBeat, the stock currently has an average rating of “Moderate Buy” and an average price target of $198.72.

 Apple Profile